Woodlawn School

 10th Grade English

-Curriculum Map Class Page
+Curriculum Map, Class Page

 This course has a strong emphasis on reading, but it is also very writing intensive.
 Students strive for a sophisticated understanding of literary analysis.
 They write analytical essays using research to develop an original thesis.
-Students also write a variety of essays: personal, argument, response, blitz scribble, spot of time, expository, and creative.

 Comments (0)